Article Preview

 -

-- If successful, the new subaccount will be listed similarly to the image below.
+- If successful, you'll see the new subaccount details listed below as part of the Edit subaccount page.

 Managing Subaccounts